sammy-dev/patient-management-system-canister/README.md

 - **Update Patient (`updatePatient`):** Updates information about an existing patient.
 It validates the updated patient object, creates a new patient object with the updated fields, and updates the patient in the storage.

+- **Add Medical Record (`addMedicalRecord`):** Adds a medical record to a patient's records.
+It associates the medical record with the patient and updates the patient in the storage.

+- **Update Medical Record (`updateMedicalRecord`):** Updates information about an existing medical record for a patient.
+It validates the updated medical record object, finds the corresponding record, creates a new array with the updated record, and updates the patient in the storage.

+- **Delete Medical Record (`deleteMedicalRecord`):** Deletes a medical record from a patient's records.
+It finds the corresponding record, removes it from the array, and updates the patient in the storage.

 - **Get Patients (`getPatients`):** Retrieves information about all patients in the system.
 It returns a list of patient records.

 - **Get Patient (`getPatient`):** Retrieves information about a specific patient based on the provided patient ID.